-13-17 King Street East has contextual value as part of the historic streetscape of downtown Omemee.
-It helps maintains and supports the character of the commercial core of downtown Omemee as one of a range of late nineteenth century commercial buildings extant along King Street East.
-It is one of a collection of Second Empire style commercial buildings dating from the 1890s along the street and forms part of the historic streetwall along the north side of King Street.
+31-35 King Street East has contextual value as part of the historic streetscape of downtown Omemee.
+It helps maintains and supports the character of the commercial core of downtown Omemee as one of a range of late nineteenth century mixed-use commercial buildings extant along King Street East.
+It is one of a collection of Second Empire style mixed-use commercial buildings dating from the 1890s along the street and forms part of the historic streetwall along the north side of King Street.
 It is physically, visually and historically linked to its surroundings as part of the village's downtown streetscape.
+31-35 King Street East forms part of the commercial block known municipally as 31-37 King Street East and its physically attached to the other portion of the building addressed as 37 King Street East.